 The NEA coursework will constitute 20% of your final A Level grade

-You will be given minimum assistance from the tutors during your project and must carry out the work independently
+You will be given minimum assistance from your teacher during your project and must carry out the work independently.

 Plagiarism or infringement of copyright around code would lead to an automatic U for the ENTIRE qualification

-The non-exam assessment (NEA) allows students to develop their practical skills in the context of solving a realistic problem or carrying out an investigation.
+The non-exam assessment (NEA) allows you to develop your practical skills by solving a realistic problem or carrying out an investigation.

-The NEA is intended to be as much a learning experience as a method of assessment; students have the opportunity to work independently on a problem of interest over an extended period, during which they can extend their programming skills and deepen their understanding of computer science.
+The NEA is intended to be as much a learning experience as a method of assessment; you have the opportunity to work independently on a problem of interest over an extended period, during which you can extend your programming skills and deepen your understanding of computer science.

 The main focus is your ability to create a programmed solution to a problem